 Five months after the Kentucky Derby, Omaha Beach was back in Southern California, and he tried something new: sprinting.
 Up to that point, he had always been entered in races with at least a one mile distance.
 But he had no trouble going short, taking the Grade I Santa Anita Sprint Championship at six furlongs after outdueling the favored Shancelot in a thrilling edition of the race.
 That set Omaha Beach up for the Grade I Breeders' Cup Dirt Mile, which saw him uncharacteristically off the pace early, but his never give up attitude was on display once more, and he got up for a fine second behind Spun to Run.

 The Breeders' Cup tends to be the season finale for several horses, but Omaha Beach had one more start in him.
 Made the top choice in the Grade I Malibu Stakes on opening day for Santa Anita's 2019-20 winter/spring meet, Omaha Beach more than justified that status by taking over in the far turn and running with no opposition the rest of the way as he took what became his career finale while playing a part in Mike Smith's recordbreaking 217th Grade I triumph.
-The win no doubt made an impression on several racing figures, for Omaha Beach was made a finalist for Outstanding Three-Year-Old Male at the Eclipse Awards, which was eventually won by multiple Grade I champion Maximum Security.
+The win no doubt made an impression on several racing figures, for Omaha Beach was made a finalist for Champion Three-Year-Old Male at the Eclipse Awards.

 Originally, Omaha Beach was to go for a victory in the Pegasus World Cup before retiring, but he was withdrawn not long before the race due to an ankle injury.
 Thus, Omaha Beach went out a winner thanks to his Malibu score, and he was subsequently retired to Spendthrift Farm to start stud duty after fully recovering from the injury.
 As of the autumn of 2020, he is in Australia as part of Spendthrift's group during the Southern Hemisphere's breeding season.
 Whether he will be a successful sire will not be known for a while yet, but if members of Omaha Beach's progeny have that same resolve he showed in the races, they could be tough to handle at the races.